dennislee22/dennislee22.github.io/docs/cdppvc/cdwocp.md

         Term 0:        kubernetes.io/hostname in [master03.ocp4.cdpkvm.cldr]
     ```

-5. Remove the above created `Hive` virtual warehouse.
+5. Remove the above `Hive` virtual warehouse.
 Create a new `Impala` virtual warehouse with 1 executor as shown in the following example.

     ![](../../assets/images/ocp4/ocpcdw5.png)